satya1435/ERP-System/README.md

 - npm (Node Package Manager)

 ### Installation
-1. Clone the repository:
-    git clone <repository-url>
+1. Clone the repository into a folder called erp-system: git clone <repository-url>
-2. Navigate to the project directory: cd erp-system
+2. Navigate to the project directory (where you have package.json file): cd ERP-system
 3. Install dependencies:
     npm install
 4. Start the development server: